 - KayTee (Art Kijek): The KayTee was design and built by Art Kijek, based on the tube frame chassis from a Huffaker Genie Mk 8 sports car and using a 289ci Ford V8.
 The car was run by Art, his brother Ed and his father-in-law Harold Temple.
 It was destroyed in a garage fire at the end of 1969.

-- Lola T142 (Len Guneau): Len Guneau (Hermosa Beach, CA): first seen winning FA class in a SCCA Regional at Riverside, 26 October 1969 so possibly second hand but there are no obvious contenders except the cars crashed at St Jovite.
+- Lola T142 (Len Guneau): Len Guneau (Hermosa Beach, CA): first seen winning FA class in SCCA Regionals at Laguna Seca on 12 Oct 1969, then at Riverside two weeks later, so possibly second hand but there are no obvious contenders except the cars crashed at St Jovite.
 If new, then likely to be one of the last three Haas cars (43, 44 or 45).
 Raced at Sebring 1969, the West Coast races in 1970 and at Laguna Seca 1971.
 On the entry list for Laguna Seca 1972.
 Subsequent history unknown.

 - Lotus 38 (John Martin): Built mid-1966 for Team Lotus with symmetrical suspension.
 Believed to have been Jim Clark's car at Fuji 10 Oct 1966 (DNS).
 As backup car for Graham Hill at the 1967 Indy 500 (#80 not used).
 Ended up with 38/7 with a doctor in Indianapolis who sold the back-up car, 38/8, to Frank Eggers (St Charles, MO) for Formula A (later Formula 5000) events in 1968 and 1969.
 Also entered by Royal American Competition Ent Ltd for John Martin (Bristol, WI) at three races in April-June 1970 then for Eggers at Elkhart Lake July 1970.
 Eggers recalled that he "traded this car to someone in Texas for a Trans-Am Firebird".
 This would be the Jerry Crew (Dallas, TX) who advertised a Lotus 38 ("has to be good for something!") in August 1974.
 According to Doug Nye, this car went from Crew to Jim Haynes (of Lime Rock), to Sam Foster and then to a private collection in Virginia some time before 1990.